wallyhall/distributed-entropy/README.md

 This document describes a means of sourcing high-entropy data from multiple remote sources, akin to [Entropy-as-a-Service](https://csrc.nist.gov/Projects/Entropy-as-a-Service).
 The protocol described herein assumes the majority of sources "queried" can generate high-entropy random data, but carries protections against the scenario that one or more do not in reality.
 Potential applications for this are networked compute resources where there is no reliable means of local generation of sufficiently random data.
 "Trust" in the degree of entropy is via statistical probability, the more discrete sources of entropy queried (and redundantly so), the higher the likelihood of "good-quality randomness".

+A proof-of-concept Python implementation is included in this repository.

 ## Overview

 The "entropy client" contacts multiple remote "entropy servers", requesting random data.
 These servers will respond with random data which will be combined to form a single (and overall smaller) random sample.